“It’s not easy to move on.”

 Annihilation, in all of the obscure blessings that it provides, openly challenges the way that we see things.
 Through refracted images and an augmented storyline, stitched together with fast punctures and beautifully woven needle threads, the film doesn’t force a numbing agent on the wound it tasks itself with sowing.
 Annihilation really looks at the deep cut that’s cultivated and alive and festering at its center as both a source of pain, feeling, and over the course of time, an organic tattoo representative of healing.
 Great science fiction films – a category this one certainly belongs in – don’t necessarily have to be groundbreaking in their overall approach, but the story does need to break new ground.
 Annihilation achieves this lofty goal, and it’s a picture I haven’t been able to stop thinking about.
 The memory it bestows is impactful and long-lasting.

 It’s been 12 months since Kane (Oscar Isaac) has been heard from.
 Lena (Natalie Portman), his wife and a bioligist focused on the study of cancerous cells at John Hopkins University, clings to the hope that her army man is alive and well.
 Then one day he walks through the door as if he were an ghost, visibly the same yet internally different.
 His diagnosis is a rare one, investigated under quarantine in a secret government facility.
 After leading his team into the “The Shimmer” – an inexplicable and expanding growth of wonder and unlimited creation – Kane is the first to ever make it out alive.
 The plot of Annihilation forces action by asking us to think about how he found an exit, and by the very structure of the film, providing answers to questions we have yet to ask.
 Alongside Lena and her all-female team of scientists – the perilous Dr. Ventress (Jennifer Jason Leigh), the sober addict Anya (Gina Rodriguez), the lonesome Cass (Tuva Novotny), and the pensive Josie (Tessa Thompson) – we head into “The Shimmer” knowing full well of the fate of certain characters; it’s a bold move and it’s indicative of the kind of artistic choice that only a brave, confident film could ever follow through on.
-That the film is as gripping as it is a phenomenon unto itself.
+That the film remains gripping is a phenomenon in and of itself.

 Following the brilliance of his 2015 film Ex Machina, director Alex Garland’s unique take on Jeff VanderMeer’s novel offers up many interpretations, some concerning the full-blown metaphors of cancer introduced time and time again, others hinting at the flawed adaptations of humanity, but what stuck with me most wasn’t the science behind cancer or the logistics of our race’s irrefutable ability to make a mess of things that are inherently tidy.
 This is a high-brow film about human nature, a gigantic metaphor that depicts how our desire to know and to understand more fully often feed the very source of our pain.
 It is, in that regard, literally cancerous; by us, in us, and constantly mutating based on the decisions that we make along the way.
 The beauty of Annihilation reminds me of 2016’s Arrival, except rather than being a story which encourages open-minded discourse, it’s an incredibly intelligent film wholly concerned with the self-destructive nature of human beings at a primitive, cellular level.
 Like the movie, we are so much more than the divided sum of our parts.